Showcase: Thor

 by JSAGL and Vendikarr DeWuff

-It shone brightly across the end of the Rainbow Bridge.
-Spires seemed to reach to the heavens and beyond.
-Lonely Heimdall stood guard lest Asgard’s enemies came calling.
+The celestial realm shone brightly across the end of the Rainbow Bridge.
+Its spires seemed to reach to the heavens and beyond.
+Lonely Heimdall stood guard, vigilant against any who might threaten Asgard.

-Inside the largest of these structures was the royal palace, home to Lord Odin and his wife, the Lady Frigga, as well as Odin’s son Thor, god of thunder — or, more often than not lately, the god of inebriation.
+Inside the largest of these structures lay the royal palace, home to Lord Odin and his wife, Lady Frigga, as well as Odin’s son Thor, God of Thunder — or, more often than not lately, the God of Inebriation.

-In the great hall, Odin One-Eye sat and stared at the globe that rested upon the table.
-He had created it many moons ago to see if Asgard could survive the coming of Ragnarok and Surtur who, legend had it, would destroy them all.
+In the great hall, Odin One-Eye sat staring at the globe resting upon the table.
+He had created it many moons ago to determine if Asgard could survive the coming of Ragnarok and Surtur, who, legend had it, would destroy them all.
 Lord Odin had not been pleased with the results.
 Inside his little Ragnarok, the forces of Asgard had been defeated by Surtur.
 It was disheartening, to say the least.

 Odin had called an assemblage of the gods of Asgard.
 Lord Balder, Lady Sif, and even his blood-brother Loki had all been in attendance.
 Odin shared the news of his experiment and challenged his subjects to prepare themselves for Ragnarok.
-The recent earthly Crisis had shown that it could come at any time, and they would have to be prepared.
+The recent earthly Crisis had shown that it could come at any time, and they would have to be ready.
 The heroes of Earth had won their Ragnarok.
-It was unconscionable that they would not be able to do the same.
-He had left the globe on the table of the great hall as a reminder.
+It was unconscionable that the gods would not be able to do the same.
+He left the globe on the great hall’s table as a reminder.

 [(*) Editor’s note: See Justice Society of America: Ragnarok.]

 His son a drunkard, and his blood-brother an abomination.
 Where had he gone wrong?
-Was he that poor of a father, or of a leader?
+Was he that poor a father or leader?
 Well, no more.
 Even if Loki was beyond redemption, Thor was not.
 It was time for a change.

-Frigga was speechless for a moment, swallowed, and then put a smile on her face.
-“Tis naught, dear husband.
+Frigga was speechless for a moment, swallowed hard, then put a smile on her face. “‘Tis naught, dear husband.
 Thy son is not well, and I didst bring him a potion to ease his troubled stomach.”

-Odin stared into his wife’s eyes, and his face became contorted with anger.
+Odin stared into his wife’s eyes, his face contorted with anger.
 “Woman, I do not suffer falsehoods lightly, especially from thee, my wife.
 Speak the truth.
 I command it.”

-Frigga suddenly stiffened; as she began to match the angry look on Odin’s face and took her finger and started poking him in the chest, she said, “Taketh not that tone with me, O high and mighty one.
+Frigga suddenly stiffened.
+Matching the angry look on Odin’s face, she poked him in the chest with her finger and said, “Taketh not that tone with me, O high and mighty one.
 Thy subject I may be, but as thy wife, I shall certainly pluck out thy remaining eye and feed it to the hounds of death.”

 Thor grumbled and turned over.

-Grabbing him by his tunic, Odin lifted Thor up and yelled directly in his face, “Awaken, Thor!
+Grabbing him by his tunic, Odin lifted Thor up and yelled directly into his face, “Awaken, Thor!
 I would have words with thee!”

-Thor fell back onto his bed as Odin’s face became crimson with rage.
+Thor fell back onto his bed as Odin’s face turned crimson with rage.
 “Thou darest?!”

 Without thinking, Odin called down the lightning from the heavens.
 The room exploded in a bright, white light.

 Meanwhile, downstairs, Lord Balder and Lady Sif raced into the palace, having seen the lightning strike.
-They were confronted by the lady Frigga at the entrance.
+They were confronted by Lady Frigga at the entrance.

 “Calm thyself, Balder.
-Odin is merely having a discussion with his son.”
+Odin is merely having a discussion with his son,” Frigga replied calmly.

 The Great Hall, an hour later:

-With his clothes newly changed, Odin sat on his throne with his son Thor standing before him.
+With his clothes freshly changed, Odin sat upon his throne with his son Thor standing before him.

-Looking down at the floor, Thor was silent.
-His head was still ringing, in part from his sudden sobriety thanks to his father’s lightning, and in part from the loudness of his father’s voice.
+Thor remained silent, looking down at the floor.
+His head was still ringing, partly from his sudden sobriety thanks to his father’s lightning, and partly from the loudness of Odin’s voice.

 “Thou must learn what it means to be a God of Thunder, to be a protector of the realm and its subjects.
 Thou must learn to live without mead.”

-“It hath been decreed,” Odin continued.
-“From this day forward, thou art banned from the consumption of mead, and woe betide any who dost provide it to thee, for they shall find themselves in the realm of Hel.
-Furthermore, it is decreed that thou shalt be banished from Asgard until such time as thou learnest the meaning of being a protector and worthy of the title Thunder God.”
+“It hath been decreed,” Odin continued, “from this day forward, thou art banned from the consumption of mead, and woe betide any who dost provide it to thee, for they shall find themselves in the realm of Hel.
+Furthermore, it is decreed that thou shalt be banished from Asgard until such time as thou learnest the meaning of being a protector and art worthy of the title Thunder God.”

 “Very well.
 Thine teachers shall be the mortals who visited here not so long ago — the Justice Society of America.
 If they cannot teach thee what thou needest to know, then no one can.
 I send thee now to the one known as Wesley Dodds, he who is linked to Lord Shaper of the Endless.”

-Thor vanished before he could answer.
 Odin looked about the chamber.
-His home was suddenly very empty.
-From behind the throne, the Lady Frigga emerged through a secret doorway, having listened to the exchange between father and son.
+His home suddenly felt very empty.
+From behind the throne, Lady Frigga emerged through a secret doorway, having listened to the exchange between father and son.
 She took her husband’s hand.

-“Thou hast done what is necessary, my love.”
+“Thou hast done what is necessary, my love,” she said softly.

-“I know, wife, but I cannot help but wonder if I shall ever see my son again.”
+“I know, wife, but I cannot help but wonder if I shall ever see my son again,” Odin admitted.

-Sitting on his throne, Odin spent a few more hours once more gazing into the endless Ragnarok.
-Finally, he sat up and, looking forward, said, “Enough.
+Sitting once more on his throne, Odin spent a few more hours gazing into the endless Ragnarok.
+Finally, he sat up and said, “Enough.
 Come to me, little spirit.”

-A costumed spirit appeared before Odin, a spirit wearing a tunic with a large emblem displaying the words Fair Play.
+A costumed spirit appeared before Odin, wearing a tunic with a large emblem displaying the words Fair Play.

 “Yes, spirit.
 I wished to tell thee it hath been done.
 I have sent mine son to thine friends, and I pray thine counsel was correct.
 I pray they can help him redeem himself.”

 “I know they can.
-If they cannot, then he is beyond redemption,” replied the spirit.
+If they cannot, then he is beyond redemption,” the spirit replied.

 “I trust thy words, spirit.
 Now, I have a question for thee.
 Why dost thou remain in Asgard when all the others who were brought here have long since departed?
 Thou knowest thou canst not remain here forever.”

 “I realize that, sir.
-I hoped that I could redeem myself and be passed on to Valhalla.”
+I hoped that I could redeem myself and be passed on to Valhalla,” the spirit answered.

-“Ah, dost thou see thyself a deserving warrior?” said Odin, scratching his beard.
+“Ah, dost thou see thyself a deserving warrior?”
+Odin said, scratching his beard.
 “Seeing thy life, I would have been proud to admit thee, had it not been for thy end.”

 “Forsooth, when thou passed on, thou wast filled with doubts of thine abilities and self-worth.
 Thou kept to thyself when thou shouldst have confided in thy fellows.
 And that led to thy death.
 Thou wast not slain in battle but by trickery — a sad end to a great warrior.”

 “I must send thee away from here.
 Thou canst return to the waiting place called Purgatory, until thine god summoneth thee to him.”
-Odin paused, then added with a thoughtful look on his face, “Or…”
+Odin paused, then added with a thoughtful look, “Or…”

 “Thou can redeem thyself on Midgard.
 I see one near the end of his time.
 I can send thee back, to continue to live.
 Thou canst redeem thyself, and if thou remainest worthy, thou may pass on to Valhalla one day.
 I leave the choice to thee.”